 A Leadership Columbia graduate, Mayor Elise Partin is the only person to have served as president of both the Leadership Columbia Board and the Leadership Columbia Alumni Association Board.
 In 2012 she became a Furman University Riley Institute Diversity Leaders Initiative Fellow.
 She is a 2015 graduate of Leadership South Carolina and was the first female president of the Columbia Museum of Art Contemporaries, the museum’s membership organization for young professionals.

 As her wide range of service demonstrates, Mayor Partin is not only keenly interested in the healthy governance of the City of Cayce but is fully committed to building the strong regional partnerships necessary to move the entire Midlands region forward.
-To that end, she partnered with her neighboring Mayor from Columbia, S.C. and played a key leadership role in creating and sustaining the Midlands Mayors Forum, focused on stronger collaborations and establishing a unified voice for impact.
-She was also board Chair at EngenuitySC, an organization whose mission is to increase the competitiveness of the Midlands Region of SC.
+To that end, she partnered with her former neighboring Mayor from Columbia, S.C. and played a key leadership role in creating and sustaining the Midlands Mayors Forum, focused on stronger collaborations, and establishing a unified voice for impact.
 She believes so deeply in the need for all of us to get involved in elected office that she gave a resounding call in her 2015 TEDxColumbiaSC speech.

-Outside of her mayoral duties, Elise Partin is an Adjunct Faculty member in the Political Science Department and the School of Public Health of the University of South Carolina.
+Outside of her mayoral duties, Elise Partin is an Adjunct Faculty member at the University of South Carolina.
 Additionally, she is faculty with the world-renowned Buckley School of Public Speaking.
-In addition to being a leadership and public speaking coach, Elise is a keynote speaker focused on empowering women leaders.
-She holds a Master of Public Health degree and is a member of the Delta Omega, Mu Chapter, honorary public health society.
+In addition to being an Executive Coach, Elise is focused on empowering women leaders.
+She holds a Master of Public Health and is a member of the Delta Omega, Mu Chapter, honorary public health society.
 She is married and has two children.